Passive deduplication mature

 Keeping multiple versions of the same data is cheap if these versions share a lot of objects together.
 Similarly, data synchronization is cheaper if both parties know older versions of the data.

-The data tree implementation takes advantage of that.
+The document implementation takes advantage of that.

 Deduplication vs. security